gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 ### The `[runners.cache.s3]` section

-NOTE: **Note:**
-Moved from the `[runners.cache]` section in GitLab Runner 11.3.0.

 Configure S3 storage for cache.
-This section contains settings related to S3, that previously were present globally in the `[runners.cache]` section.
+This section contains settings related to S3 that were present globally in the `[runners.cache]` section in GitLab Runner 11.2 and earlier.

 | Parameter        | Type             | Description |
 |------------------|------------------|-------------|